Your Career Path Is a Journey — Are You Navigating?

 Miguel Vasquez recently shared an infographic about his career path.
 It reminded me that we are all in the process of writing the story of our careers.
 Pivotal moments, important mentors, and key decisions shape the story arc.

 Yet many of us don't explicitly consider that story as we live it.
 The nature of the planning profession — the idealism, the drama of politics, and the breadth of activities — means that there is no standard planning career.
-The "outsourcing" economy, specialization in planning, and changes in worker preferences are disrupting the traditional idea of an orderly career progression.
+The "outsourcing" economy, specialization in planning, and changes in worker preferences are disrupting the traditional idea of orderly career progression.
 In short, every planner's career can be a page-turner.

 This post is the first in a series called "A Guide for the Idealist," intended to help young planners launch and navigate their careers.
 The day-to-day challenges of professional practice often push out time for reflection.
 Practical matters, like salary, drive many career decisions.
 When you look back at the end of your career, however, it will form a story, whether it's made deliberately or through happenstance.
 Reflecting on your planning career while you are doing it will produce the best outcome.
 You will better match your passion and talents with the world's needs.